RasaHQ/rasa/docs/dialogue-elements/small-talk.rst

 We call this chitchat.
 While it's not possible to coherently respond to everything a user might say, you can at least acknowledge that the message was received.
-The best strategy is to collect
+One strategy is to collect training data from your users and define intents and responses for some of the more common topics.
+See :ref:`explaining-possibilities` for how to handle out-of-scope input.

 .. conversations::
    :path: _static/elements/small-talk/chitchat.yml